MicrosoftDocs/powerbi-docs/powerbi-docs/service-how-to-collaborate-distribute-dashboards-reports.md

 **If you just want to share a finished dashboard with colleagues, don't add them to the app workspace.** Instead, [create the dashboard in an app workspace](service-create-distribute-apps.md), and publish the app to them.

 ## Publish your app to a broad audience
 Say you want to distribute your dashboard to a broad audience.
 You and your coworkers have created an *app workspace*, then created and refined dashboards, reports, and datasets in the app workspace.
-Now you bundle them together as an app and publish it &#151; either to members of a security group or distribution list, or to your whole organization.
+Now you select the dashbards and reports you want and publish them as an app &#151; either to members of a security group or distribution list, or to your whole organization.

 ![Publish app icon](media/service-how-to-collaborate-distribute-dashboards-reports/power-bi-app-publish-600.png)